D. J. Johnson (cornerback, born 1985): Second Stint with Redskins

 The Redskins released Johnson on February 4.

 Detroit Lions

 Johnson was signed to the Detroit Lions on February 6, 2013.
 On August 23, 2013, he was cut by the Lions.

 Post-NFL Career

 Current, Johnson is an assistant high school football coach for the Dickinson Gators, a neighboring district just to the north of where he grew up in La Marque, Texas.

+Personal life

+Johnson's son is Missouri wide receiver, Marquis Johnson.